Delaware Birth Records Search

 Adams State Service Center - 302-856-5495 - Office Hours 8:00 AM - 4:15 PM Monday through Friday except for Holidays

 The state charges $25 for a Delaware birth certificate and $25 for each additional copy.
 You must make your check payable to Office of Vital Statistics.
-You can also order your copies online for quick, expedited service at VitalChek or GoCertificates.
+You can also perform Delaware birth records search online to order your copies for quick, expedited service at VitalChek or GoCertificates.